PainsPerdus/gboi-rocket/doc/display.init.doc.md

 ### Setup Bullet Sprites

 We setup the OAM bullet sprites.
 There are OAM_ISAAC_BULLETS_SIZE bullets, and we start storing them at address OAM_ISAAC_BULLETS.
 Here is what we're going to do (hold on to your assembly)
+We're going to reserve only OAM_ISAAC_BULLETS_SIZE sprites for the bullets.
+However, we want to display way more than that!
+So during the HBlank interrupt, we're going to reuse those sprites and update the positions to show more sprites.
+Please see [display.s](display.doc.md) for more info.

+## Setup Bullet HBlank Opcode

+We want to execute code in the HBlank to update the sprites.
+However, the HBlank

 ## Init Color Palettes